-This statement sets out below how the board of directors of PRS for Music Limited have had regard to the matters set out in s172(1)(a-f) of the Act when performing their duty under section 172 of the Companies Act.
-This requires directors to act in the way they consider, in good faith, would be most likely to promote the success of PfM for the benefit of its members as a whole having regard (amongst other matters) to certain factors including likely long term consequences, stakeholder interests and the desirability to maintain high standards of business conduct.
+This statement sets out below how the board of directors of PRS for Music Limited (PRS for Music) have had regard to the matters set out in s172(1)(a-f) of the Act when performing their duty under section 172 of the Companies Act.
+This requires directors to act in the way they consider, in good faith, would be most likely to promote the success of PRS for Music for the benefit of its members as a whole having regard (amongst other matters) to certain factors including likely long-term consequences, stakeholder interests and the desirability to maintain high standards of business conduct.